Jbudnick/Covid-19-Forecasting/README.md

 <p>

 # Forecasting the Future of COVID-19 with Social Distancing
 The question on everyone's mind these days seems to be when will things go back to normal?
 The United States, as well as the rest of the world, has been hit hard by the COVID-19 pandemic and we are all hoping that the end is in sight.
-In this study, I attempt to predict the future number of new cases of the virus per day in New York and try to find an end in sight using data of how people are socially distancing.
+In this project, I have created a model that will predict a forecast of daily new cases per population for a state currently experiencing the maximum number of cases with different levels of social distancing by drawing a subset of states similar in population density that are further along in recovery and training a model on their data.

 ## Data + Cleaning

-I primarily used 3 different datasets for this study and combined them into a single DataFrame for analysis and prediction.
+I used 4 different datasets for this study and combined them into a single DataFrame for analysis and prediction.

 New York Times: Github Repo of cases/deaths daily per state The New York Times offers dataset on the number of cases and deaths by COVID-19 per each state.
-I created a new column of daily new cases and divided these numbers by the state's population for a fairer comparison from state to state, resulting in new cases per 1 million residents.
+I created a new column of daily new cases and divided these numbers by the state's population for each state for a fairer comparison from state to state, resulting in new cases per 1 million residents.
 To smooth out the many spikes in the number of new cases per day, I used a 7 day moving average and used this as the target variable.
 <p>
 <img src="images/Covid_Data.png" width="400">
 <p>